Rules of Entry/Terms & Conditions

 • Entry to the Irish Construction Excellence Awards is open to companies operating in the ROI or supplying products available in the ROI.

 • Each Entrant may submit only 1 entry per category except where categories cover 2 industries for example ‘Education or Healthcare’ in this case an entry per category is allowed.
+Residential entries can be 1 Private and 1 Social Housing scheme per contractor.

 • Each category has a dedicated entry form, only entry forms from these dedicated categories may be used for that submission.